huning2009/cncp/vm/provisioning/cookbooks/vagrant/README.md

 attributes.
 This is the only recipe that needs to be called
 directly: it will use the sub-recipes as required.

+### vagrant::vagrant

+Install the basic vagrant system.
+At the moment this uses the distro's
+package: we may want to change this to grab the most up-to-date version from the web.

 ### vagrant::install-plugins

 Install any extra plugins.
 These should be listed in the ```plugins```